Zhafri Yahya: Early life

 He began playing futsal when he was 10 years old, and he spent a lot of time in the amateur leagues at Under-12 and Under-17 levels with Remaja Semangat Pejuang.
 Later, he was chosen to play for Selangor Under-15 and Under-17 football sides in at the national schools MSSM football tournament.

 Club career

 PKNS

 After finishing school, he joined PKNS for the Under-21 Piala Presiden.

 UiTM

-He then continued his studies at UiTM Sri Iskandar Perak, where he majored in Diploma in Quantity Surveyor.
+He then continued his studies at Universiti Teknologi Mara (UiTM) Seri Iskandar, Perak, where he majored in Diploma in Quantity Surveyor.
 He was given the opportunity to represent UiTM FC in the Malaysia Premier League while studying at UiTM.

 Selangor

 He played for the Selangor's Piala Presiden team after completing three years of diploma before being loaned to Kuala Lumpur FA (currently known as Kuala Lumpur City).

 Kuala Lumpur City

 Zhafri joined current club Kuala Lumpur City (formerly Kuala Lumpur FA) in December 2015.
 He was part of the team that won the 2021 Malaysia Cup.